2020 International Bridge Building Contest Rules

 be no longer (L) than 400. mm, be no taller (H)

-than 150. mm above the upper support surface, and no wider
+than 80. mm above the support surface, and no wider

 The bridge must be constructed to provide a horizontal support for the

-load (see 3b) at each of the three possible loading locations.
+load at each of the three possible loading locations (see 3c).

-Any portion of the structure above the loading plane must allow
+Any portion of the structure above the loading plane must provide

-clearance for the plate and the loading rod above as well as for the
+clearance for the loading plate and for the eyebolt which extends